Sakurazaka46: 2018–2020: Member departures and rebranding

-In 2018, Yui Imaizumi became the first member to leave the group, intending to pursue other forms of entertainment.
-Afterwards, more members left the group, including Nanami Yonetani and Manaka Shida in 2018 and Neru Nagahama in 2019.
-Meanwhile, on November 29, 2018, Nogizaka46 and Keyakizaka46 held joint audition, where thirty-nine people passed.
+In November 2018, Yui Imaizumi became the first member to leave the group, intending to pursue other forms of entertainment.
+Afterwards, Nanami Yonetani, Manaka Shida and Nagahama also left the group.
+Meanwhile, on November 29, 2018, Nogizaka46 and Keyakizaka46 held a joint audition, where thirty-six people passed.
 Out of those members, eleven went to Nogizaka46, nine went to Kanji Keyakizaka46, one went to Hiragana Keyakizaka46, and the remaining fifteen became kenshūsei (研修生) that are not assigned to any group.
-Shortly afterwards, Hiragana Keyakizaka46 formed an independent group known as Hinatazaka46, and released their debut single, "Kyun", in March 2019.
+Shortly afterwards, Hiragana Keyakizaka46 formed an independent group known as Hinatazaka46, and released their debut single, "Kyun", on March 27, 2019.

 During this time, Keyakizaka46 still held multiple concerts, including their largest one September 18–19, 2019 at Tokyo Dome, attracting roughly 50,000 fans per day.
 On September 24, a rhythm game titled Uni's On Air was released that featured Keyakizaka46 and Hinatazaka46.

 Keyakizaka46, for the very first time, applied the senbatsu (selection of members) system for their 9th single during Keyakitte, Kakenai? on September 8, 2019.
-Historically, the senbatsu included every single member, but after the addition of the second generation, not all members were allowed to participate in the 9th single.
-Originally set to be released at the end of the year, the release was first delayed due to production issues, and then further delayed with the sudden departure of Yurina Hirate in January 2020, the 9th single's planned center.
+The senbatsu included 17 members, with Hirate at the center position.
+The single was originally set to be released at the end of the year, before first being delayed due to production issues, and then further delayed with the sudden departure of Hirate in January 2020, the 9th single's planned center.

-On February 16, 2020, the remaining fourteen kenshūsei members were assigned to their respective Sakamichi Series group through Showroom.
-Six of these members became part of Keyakizaka46's second generation.
+On February 16, 2020, the kenshūsei members were assigned to their respective Sakamichi Series group through Showroom, with six of these members becoming part of Keyakizaka46's second generation.

 On July 16, 2020, Keyakizaka46 live streamed a concert titled Keyakizaka46 Live Online, but with YOU!
-The concert was the first one held since their Tokyo Dome concert in September 2019 and the first without Yurina Hirate.
-During the concert, the group unveiled their last single "Dare ga Sono Kane o Narasu no ka?", which is scheduled to be released digitally only on August 21.
-Additionally, captain Yūka Sugai announced that Keyakizaka46 would end its five year journey and its members would start over under a new name, with a final concert planned in October.
-On September 21, it was announced Sakurazaka46 would be their new name, with the change occurring after their last concert on October 12 and 13.
+The concert was the first one held since their Tokyo Dome concert in September 2019 and the first without Hirate.
+During the concert, the group unveiled their last single "Dare ga Sono Kane o Narasu no ka?", which was released digitally only on August 21, with every single member being featured in the song.
+Additionally, captain Sugai announced that Keyakizaka46 was ending its five year journey and its members were starting over under a new name, with a final concert planned in October.
+On September 21, Sakurazaka46 was announced as their new name, with the change occurring after their last concert on October 12 and 13.
 Sakurazaka46 is named after Sakurazaka street within Roppongi Hills in Minato, Tokyo, located next to Keyakizaka street.
 Sakura (cherry tree) is written in the kyūjitai form 櫻 instead of the more common 桜.